festim-dev/FESTIM/docs/source/userguide/subdomains.rst

   so the exchange with it would not be well posed.
 * Boundary conditions on the boundary of a manifold are limited to :class:`festim.FixedConcentrationBC`.
-* Dedicated exports on a manifold or on its boundary are not available;
-  :class:`festim.VTXSpeciesExport` on a manifold works.
+* Exports on and around a manifold are limited to the integral-based derived quantities (:class:`festim.SurfaceFlux`, :class:`festim.TotalSurface`, :class:`festim.AverageSurface`, :class:`festim.TotalVolume`, :class:`festim.AverageVolume`) and :class:`festim.VTXSpeciesExport`.
+The minimum and maximum quantities are not available in :class:`festim.HydrogenTransportProblemDiscontinuous` at all, manifold or not.
 * Cartesian coordinates only.

 ----------